Which Winter are you? Differentiating the three Winter color seasons

 Dark Winter

-Dark Winters also have neutral-cool skin—they’re Winters with Autumn influence.
+Dark Winters also have neutral-cool skin tones—they’re Winters with Autumn influence.

 This makes Dark Winter’s colors overall a bit warmer, softer, and darker than True Winter’s.